 The school curriculum is differentiated to meet the needs of all children and this differentiation can take many forms, such as targeted questions, a change to the curriculum, support within the classroom from the class teacher or support staff and on occasions the format in which tasks are given may be different.

 Children’s progress is carefully monitored by the subject teacher and by members of the leadership team.
 Teacher assessment levels are awarded termly and actions identified for those children who are not on track.

-If, after this initial intervention, the class teacher still feels that the child is not making sufficient progress, or is concerned about a specific need or behaviour, then they will approach the SENCO/Inclusion Co-ordinator for advice and support.
-The SENCO/Inclusion Co-ordinator will gather a holistic view from across the curriculum and liaise with parents.
+If, after this initial intervention, the class teacher still feels that the child is not making sufficient progress, or is concerned about a specific need or behaviour, then they will approach the SENDco/Inclusion Co-ordinator for advice and support.
+The SENDco/Inclusion Co-ordinator will gather a holistic view from across the curriculum and liaise with parents.
 They will then offer further advice and extra resources to the class teacher/parent or will determine whether the child requires specialist intervention or support.
-This may take the form of TESS, speech and language therapy, occupational health, gateway, or educational psychology service amongst others.
+This may take the form of TESS, speech and language therapy, occupational health, startwell, or educational psychology service amongst others.

 The class teacher continually assesses each pupil and notes areas where they are improving and where further support is needed.
-The SENCO and Inclusion Co-ordinator will also monitor a child’s progress within any individual or group provisions that they take part in and feedback will be given to parents through letter or meeting.
-For students who require an Individual Education Plan (IEP), the SENCO or Inclusion Co-orindator will meet with the parents twice a year to set and review specific targets aimed at addressing specific areas of difficulty or concern.
+The SENDco and Inclusion Co-ordinator will also monitor a child’s progress within any individual or group provisions that they take part in and feedback will be given to parents through letter or meeting.
+For pupils who require an Individual Education Plan (Pupil Passport), the SENDco or Inclusion Co-ordinator will meet with the parents twice a year to set and review specific targets aimed at addressing specific areas of difficulty or concern.